wtsimkins/zcw-assessment2/Part2-Collections-README.md

 ## Section 2 - ListUtility
 1. In `src/test/java/com/zipcodewilmington/part2/ListUtilitiesTest` uncomment the test file.
-You can uncomment by selecting all the commented part and press `Command + /`.
+You can uncomment by selecting all the commented part and press `Command` and `/`.
 2. Create a new class named `ListUtility` in `src/test/java/com/zipcodewilmington/part2/`
 3. Make all the tests pass